Wednesday, February 1, 2012

 Tips and Tweaks for Linux Mint

-Continuing the Linux Series of my posts, I've decided to create this topic since Linux Mint the distro that I am personally using and it is also what I recommend to those who are planning to switch from Windows OS to Linux.
+Continuing the Linux Series of my posts, I've decided to create this topic since Linux Mint is the distro that I am personally using and it is also what I recommend to those who are planning to switch from Windows OS to Linux.

 Linux Mint installation usually comes with all the applications you would need to attend to your daily computing needs and settings are set in a manner that would somehow be pleasant for everyone.
 But why not customize it so that it would be a perfect fit to your needs and your personality.